oscarwong67/shobot/README.md

 Note: Config.json is not included, but there is an example.
 Get yourself a token!
--Use npm install to install required dependencies (najax, discord.js)
+-Use npm install to install required dependencies (najax, discord.js) -Get an API key for the config file from: http://docs.mashape.com/api-keys